 London Pride is an academic research project into the military, social, literary, and cultural aspects of the London Regiment and London Territorial Force (TF) from its formation in 1908, through its service in the Great War, to its disembodiment in 1921.

-Charles Fair, Richard Hendry, and Dr. Tom Thorpe manage the project.
-We all have a deep interest in the London Regiment as a result of relatives serving in constituent battalions during the Great War.
+Charles Fair, Richard Hendry and Dr. Tom Thorpe manage the project.
+They all have a deep interest in the London Regiment as a result of relatives serving in constituent battalions during the Great War.

 The name London Pride comes from a flower, Saxifraga × urbium, seen growing on graves of London Regiment soldiers in The London Cemetery, facing High Wood.
 As Terry Norman observed in his 1984 classic, The Hell They Called High Wood, ‘Whoever chose [this flower] had chosen well.’